 A blepharoplasty, also known as an eyelid lift, is a technique created to rejuvenate and brighten the eye area by removing excess skin and bulging fat pads.
 The procedure can dramatically refresh the appearance.

 Am I a good candidate for the blepharoplasty at the Choe Center?

 Anyone in generally good health, who is looking to improve sagging upper eyelids or puffy under-eye bags may make an excellent blepharoplasty candidate.

-What type of anesthesia does Dr. Choe use during the blepharoplasty?
+What type of anesthesia does Dr. Choe use during the eyelid surgery?

-The blepharoplasty is performed using a general anesthesia or a local anesthetic with IV sedation.
+The eyelid surgery is performed using a general anesthesia or a local anesthetic with IV sedation.